This article may contain affiliate links, which means I earn a small commission on purchases. Opinions are my own.

 -Joffrey’s Coffee: Did you know there is a Joffrey’s located outside the Caribbean Beach station?
 This particular location also sells a new “Toffee Flight Latte” that right now can only be found at this Joffrey’s.
 The latte has a blend of sea salt caramel toffee and dark chocolate and is topped with toffee, chocolate crumbles, and whipped cream.

 If or when more information is announced about the Disney Skyliner, I will update this post as soon as possible.
-Until then, who else is excited to hop on a gondola?

 Featured Image: Courtesy of Walt Disney World Resort